johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 # [[Jet DeClustering]]
 - cleaning code, push
-- [ ] Veriffy new declustering on signal
+- [ ] Verify new declustering on signal
-- Automated the overwriting of auxilliery jet branches ...
+- Automated the overwriting of auxiliary jet branches ...
 Needed for MC/data differences
 - How to remove branches from skims?
+	- A: skip_branches in config
+	- Can this be done dynamically ?  think so.
 - Running the HH declustering ... failed b/c memory ?
-- Testing in tmux 335
+- Testing in tmux 335..out of memory...
+Retrying **cmslpc304** with 2 workers